 In conclusion, The Economist, says that “Freed from restrictions on where they could live, study and work, Jews are well integrated among the elites of Western countries.
 But Jew-hatred, however latent, has never been wholly vanquished.
 And, as Rabbi Sacks argues, “anti-Semitism is the world’s most reliable early warning sign of a major threat to freedom, humanity and the dignity of difference.”
 It is sometimes said that violence against the Jews does not stop with the Jews.
 In Pittsburgh, the trail of bloodshed has run the other way.
 Murderous hatred, which had already killed black worshippers elsewhere, has now reached the Jews.
 Who will be next?“

 This ancient, seemingly everlasting hatred of one people is especially troubling now that it seems to have been taken up by both the right wing followers of Donald Trump and the left wing followers of Justin Trudeau and Jeremy Corbyn, too.
-An apology, earlier today, for Canada’s refusal to land the passengers of the ship St Louis in 1939 is long overdue, but neither it nor the fact that Bill Clinton shared a platform with Louis Farrakhan, a notorious American black anti-Semite, alter the fact that too many people in the Trudeau and Trump circles seem, to me, to have an anti-Jewish bias.
-It, anti-Semitism, seems to cross all political boundaries.
+An apology, earlier today, for Canada’s refusal to land the passengers of the ship St Louis in 1939 is long overdue, but neither it nor the fact that Bill Clinton shared a platform with Louis Farrakhan, a notorious American black anti-Semite, alter the fact that too many people in both the Trudeau and Trump circles seem, to me, to have an anti-Jewish bias.
+It, anti-Semitism, crosses all political boundaries.
+It’s the one-size-fits-all, everlasting prejudice.